credo-ai/credoai_lens/docs/index.rst

 your own assessment pipeline as custom modules.

-Lens is developed by Credo AI, and integrates easily with the Credo AI Governance App. comprehensive is the foundation of AI Governance, but it is only one component!
+Lens is developed by Credo AI, and integrates easily with the Credo AI Governance App.
+The comprehensive assessments Lens provides is the foundation of AI Governance, but it is only one component!
 The Governance App helps with the rest.

 Check out the :ref:`quickstart tutorial <quickstart>` to get started.